 In addition, Pennington adds: By utilizing grass seed that requires less water, lawns are more resilient during periods of drought and easier to maintain (e.g. reduced time, energy and resources).
 Consider a pure bred, drought-tolerant seed, like Pennington Smart Seed.
 The varieties in every bag were developed to help you establish a fuller, healthier and greener lawn, while efficiently using natural resources.

-Additional Information: For more on the Importance of Water in Lawn Care, see this post from The Lawn Institute – WATERING ESTABLISHED LAWNS.
+Additional Information: For more on Lawn Care, check out the The Lawn Institute.

 Watch Me Work – OverSeeding in 5 (okay 8) easy steps